Last updated May 30th, 2018

 A M4.5 earthquake occurred at 4:49 local time this morning (May 8) under the San Bernardino Mountains, near a complex part of the San Andreas fault.
 Seismologists call this region the “San Gorgonio knot” because so many small faults intersect here and the main San Andreas trace is not clearly defined.

-This morning’s M4.5 felt from San Diego to Los Angeles.
-More than 10,000 people have reported feeling it at Did you feel it?
+This morning’s M4.5 was felt from San Diego to Los Angeles.
+More than 10,000 people have reported feeling it at Did you feel it?.
 The strongest shaking recorded by the instruments is Intensity VI.

 This size earthquake is common in California, happening many times each year somewhere in the state.
 This is normal activity and has no relationship to the Hawaii eruption.